 Required Number of Members

-Indiana LLCs must have at least one member or manager in order to form a business.
+There must be at least one member or managers to form an LLC in Indiana.

 Member Disclosure Requirements